 Tokyo Skytree opened in 2012 and is the second tallest tower in the world.
 To go up to the top of this impressive structure is 2,060 yen, but it costs nothing to see it from the outside.
 You can get some great photos, browse the Skytree-themed gift shops at Tokyo SKYTREE TOWN, and see the tower when it lights up at night.
 Skytree is also visible from many areas of Tokyo so you may not even have to pay the train fare to get close to it!

 Tokyo is home to many lovely parks that are completely free to enter.
 Yoyogi Park in Shibuya often hosts events and festivals.
-There is also Shinjuku Gyoen National Garden with its beautiful gardens and Ueno Park with its historic monuments.
+There is also Hibiya Park with its beautiful fountain and Ueno Park with its historic monuments.

 The Tokyo Metropolitan Government Building is in Shinjuku and it’s free to head to both the north and south observatory to see the view of Tokyo stretching before you.
 There are many unique buildings that you can spot from up there, and it’s also a very affordable alternative to going up Tokyo Tower or Tokyo Skytree.